alkemics/pandagg/README.md

 source env/bin/activate
 python setup.py develop

-# still using your pandagg environment
-cd ../treelib
-python setup.py develop
-cd ../pandagg

-# depending on your usage you might need as well
+# depending on your usage you might want to install as well
+# because of https://github.com/pypa/pip/issues/6667 issue, you might have to install numpy before pandas
-pip install pandas seaborn jupyter elasticsearch
+pip install numpy pandas jupyter matplotlib
 ```

 ## Dependencies